drugescu/message-queues/README.md

 The server receives token requests from clients, sends token to client, marks it as unavailable.

-When done, the client returns the token to the server, to reinsert in the pool.
+[TODO] When done, the client returns the token to the server, to reinsert in the pool.

 Total token pool count is fixed, known to both server & client (255).